mladenjovanovic/shorts/README.md

 ### Profiling using split times

 To model sprint performance using split times, distance will be used as predictor and time as target.
-Since `split_times` contains data for multiple athletes, let’s extract only one athlete and model it using `shorts::model_timing_gates()` function.
+Since `split_times` dataset contains data for multiple athletes, let’s extract only one athlete and model it using `shorts::model_timing_gates()` function.

 ``` r